-- Fresh green beans - a handful or 12-15 beans
+- 1 lb Fresh green beans - a handful or 12-15 beans

-- 1 cup of packed fresh parsley
+- 1 cup fresh parsley packed

 - 2 small garlic cloves

-- 1 tablespoon of parm cheese
+- 1 tablespoon parmesan cheese

-- 1 teaspoon of lemon juice
+- 1 teaspoon lemon juice

-- 1/4 teaspoon of salt
+- 1/4 teaspoon salt

-- 1 egg
+- 1 tablespoon water

-- Add parsley, garlic, almonds, parm, lemon juice, salt, and oil to a mini prep processor and blend (or double and make in normal food processor to store and use later).
+- Add parsley, garlic, almonds, parm, lemon juice, salt, water, and oil to a mini prep processor and blend (or double and make in normal food processor to store and use later).
 Add additional oil if looser consistency is desired.

 - Clean and trim beans and blanch for 2-3 minutes.
 Remove from pot with tongs, shaking excess water off and put on a plate.

 - Stir the same pot of hot water and add splash of white vinegar.
 When water has returned to a boil, stir water again and add egg in the middle of the spinning water (it will help prevent the white from 'feathering' out) and remove from heat.
 Cover and let sit for 4- 5 minutes.